ExistensialReset/flowmosr/ethos/THE_HARM_BOUNDARY_PROTOCOL.md

 ## 1. Principles

 - Victim safety is the highest priority.
-- Irreversible measures (permanent containment, denial of contact) require **clear and convincing evidence**, documented proportionality, and a **named independent decision-maker or panel**.
+- Irreversible measures (permanent containment, denial of contact) require **clear and convincing evidence**, documented proportionality, and a **named independent decision-maker or lottery-selected panel**.
 - All actions must be **documented**, timestamped, and subject to **appeals**.
 - Interim safety measures may be enacted immediately on **credible, corroborated information**, but must be followed by full independent review within **14 days**.
+- **Panel members are selected by lottery** from eligible decision-makers; no one is permanently assigned.
+Panels must include at least one member independent of the immediate Node.

 ---

 ## 2. Interim Measures and Review

 - **Initiation**: Interim measures (temporary isolation, restriction, or separation) may be enacted immediately when a report is received.
-- **Review deadline**: Full independent review must be **initiated and documented within 14 days** of enactment; the initiating decision-maker must record the review start date and responsible reviewer in the auditable register.
+- **Full Review Deadline**: Full independent review must be **initiated and documented within 14 days** of enactment; the initiating decision-maker must record the review start date and responsible reviewer in the auditable register.
 - **Extension**: Any extension beyond 14 days requires written justification, independent panel approval, and must be re-reviewed at least every 7 days until full review is complete.
-- **Documentation**: Evidence relied upon, rationale for proportionality, and decisions must be logged with timestamps in an auditable register.
+- **Documentation**: Evidence relied upon, rationale for proportionality, decisions, and timelines must be logged with timestamps in an auditable register.

 ---